OpenTechSchool/python-beginners/en/_sources/functions_parameters.txt

 are *factorizing* it.
 This is a good thing to do.
 But the functions we have defined so far are not very flexible.
 The variables are defined inside the function, so if we want to use a different angle or a distance then we need to write a new function.
+Our hexagon function can only draw one size of hexagon!

 That is why we need to be able to give parameters, also called *arguments*, to the function.
 This way the *variables* in the